 Health Innovators is an extracurricular activity and is therefore not ECTS credit-bearing.

 Does Your Team Have a Good Idea?
-Apply now

 Health Innovators runs twice a year starting March and October.